Sharannya340/the-walking-hand/README.md

 - what technologies are involved.

 **Response:**
 `[The Walking Hand is a Wednesday-series inspired project, built to human scale- a 3D-printed skeletal hand that walks on its own, with no body attached and no explanation offered.
-At the press of a switch, its fingers come alive: some wiggle, some walk, and the whole thing moves with just enough personality to make you deeply uncomfortable in the best possible way.
+At the press of a switch, its fingers come alive: some wiggle, some walk, and the whole thing moves with just enough personality to prank you in the best possible way.
 What powers it is best left mostly to the imagination- but underneath the glove, there is circuitry, there are motors, and there is a microcontroller quietly doing its job.
 The result is something that sits right at the intersection of engineering and eeriness, equal parts curious artefact and crowd-stopper.]`

 ---